28-Year-Old First Baseman – Oakland Athletics

 Ike Davis Contract Information:

-Signed a one-year, $3.5 million contract with the Mets in January of 2014.
+Signed a one-year, $3.8 million contract with the A's in December of 2014, avoiding arbitration.

 To instantly reveal our fantasy analysis of every player – including Ike Davis – simply subscribe now.

 |Preseason||Subscribe now to see our 2015 projections for Ike Davis||3-Year Averages||134||461||398||48||89||36||19||0||17||58||1||2||60||106||0||3||0||.224||.323||.399||.723|

 |Oct.
 4||@Sea||Did not play.|